semanticClimate/climate-justice-lit-review/README.md

 Description: This colab notebook describes the literature search on any query term and analyzing the results with the use of semanticClimate tools (`pygetpapers`, `amilib` and `docanalysis`)

-Reviewers & review process: @mrchristian - confirm the notebook ran without error
+Reviewers & review process: [Simon Worthington](https://github.com/mrchristian) - confirm the notebook ran without error, 2025-7-24.

 Software citation information: [CITATION.cff](CITATION.cff)